Rape culture: Overview

-Feminists and gender activists conceptualize rape culture as a cultural environment that encourages gender violence, as well as perpetuating "rape myths", ranging from treating rape as merely "rough sex" to blaming the victim for inviting rape.
+Feminists and gender activists conceptualize rape culture as a cultural environment that encourages gender violence, as well as perpetuating rape myths, ranging from treating rape as merely "rough sex" to blaming the victim for inviting rape.

 Michael Parenti believes that rape culture manifests through the acceptance of rapes as an everyday occurrence and even a male prerogative.
 It can be exacerbated by police apathy in handling rape cases, as well as victim blaming, reluctance by authorities to go against patriarchial cultural norms, as well as fears of stigmatization suffered by rape victims and their families.
 Other sociologists posit that rape culture links non-consensual sex to the cultural fabric of a society, where patriarchial worldviews, laced with misogyny and gender inequality, are passed from generation to generation, leading to widespread social and institutional acceptance of rape.

 One explanation for the commonality of these myths is that only certain "bad" or "misbehaved" women are raped.
 This creates a category of women separated from the general population which encourages an "otherness" and reduces the idea that anyone is vulnerable to being raped.
 One common rape myth is that no event is random.
 This promotes the idea that the women who are raped were not raped for no reason, but that they deserved it.
 If women believe that they were the cause of the rape, they may not go to authorities.
 Society also uses the stereotype of men being aggressive as an excuse for their actions.
 This justifies and normalizes rape.
 Society creates these myths, scaring women before they are even raped.
-Another reason for the acceptance of rape culture is the "just-world" hypothesis, which claims that what happens to an individual in life is inherently tied to their actions and thus seen as justly deserved.
+Another reason for the acceptance of rape culture is the "just-world" fallacy, the cognitive bias that leads some people to believe that what happens to an individual in life is inherently tied to their actions and thus seen as justly deserved.
 People who believe in this theory would also be more likely to believe women who are raped deserve it in some way.
 Finally, rape can be attributed to ways women were treated historically, as a factor used to oppress and create control over women.

 Brownmiller, in Against Our Will, discusses three ideas that helped bring awareness to some clearly defined rape myths of the early to mid 20th century.
 First, any woman can be a rape victim regardless of age, size, shape, ethnicity, or status.
 Second, any man can be a rapist, not just "evil" or "mentally ill" men as thought in previous decades.
 Finally, rape can occur in many different forms besides the stereotype of a violent, forceful rape done by a stranger.